bithyve/bitcointribe/README.md

 **Mainnet configuration**

-Make sure you there are no .env files in the project root directory except .env.example
+Make sure you there are no `.env` files in the project root directory except `.env.example`

-The project will use live configuration by default when no .env file is available.
+The project will use live configuration by default when no `.env` file is available.

 **Testnet configuration**

-Copy the contents on `.env.example` to a new `.env` file and build the app
+Copy the contents on `.env.example` to a new `.env` file.

 ```sh
 cp .env.example .env